zack-kirsch/timsplot/README.md

 # timsplot: A Python Shiny App for Visualizing tims-TOF Proteomics Results
-The app is a Shiny App designed to facilitate quick and easy data visualization for Bruker timsTOF data.
-The app uses the reports from common software (Spectronaut, DIA-NN, FragPipe, and tims DIA-NN) to generate informative figures that can be adjusted on-the-fly for data inspection and presentation.
+This is a Shiny App designed to facilitate quick and easy data visualization for Bruker timsTOF data.
+The app uses the reports from common software (Spectronaut, DIA-NN, FragPipe, and Bruker ProteoScape) to generate informative figures that can be adjusted on-the-fly for data inspection and presentation.

 # Tutorial
 Instructions on how to install and use the app can be found in 'timsTOF Visualization App Tutorial' in the main directory.